Why Your Parent Still Runs the Business They Gave You.

 But here's what actually happened: they handed you the title and kept the authority.

 You're running operations.
-You're managing employees.
+You're managing non-family employees.
 You're putting out fires every single day.

 And somehow, every significant decision still has to go through them.
 This is what taking over a family business from a parent actually looks like — whether anyone admits it or not.